 - Description: Briefly describe the Script Functionality.
 It is always a good practice to provide a valid description.

-STEP 7: Within the Input and Outputs tab, Go to Output Columns, and under output columns, we are going add one column called FullName using Add Column button
+STEP 7: Within the Input and Outputs tab, Go to Output Columns, and under output columns, we are going add one column called FullName using the Add Column button

-Here we added the FullName Column, and then changed the Data type from Integer (default) to string [DT_STR]
+Here, we added the FullName Column and then changed the Data type from Integer (default) to string [DT_STR]

 STEP 8: Within the Script tab, please click on the Edit Script.. button to write the actual C# Script

 Once you click on the Edit Script, it will open the main.cs class file to write the C# code.
-Please write your custom code inside the Input0_ProcessInputRow(Input0Buffer Row) function
+Please write your custom code inside the Input0_ProcessInputRow(Input0Buffer Row) function.

-Code that we used in the above SSIS Script Component as Transformation screenshot is:
+The code that we used in the above SSIS Script Component as Transformation screenshot is:

 C# CODE